Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Random Walks, Stock Prices, and Quantum Walks

 A classical random walk with unit steps up-or-down leads to a binomial distribution, which at large scales is approximated by a corresponding normal distribution.
 Thus, for large simulations, the simplifying assumption of a fixed size for each step is immaterial, because the overall distribution is normal.
 However, the most standard formulation for the Black-Scholes model assume that the price change for each unit of time is not fixed, but (log-)normally distributed.
 The Black-Scholes formula has been widely used as a pricing tool: indeed, over-reliance on the model, and the amounts of money entrusted to it, have been found to be significant contributors to the 2008 market crash \citep{cady2015what,wilmott2017money}.
 One particular observation is that the assumption of a constant rate of volatility is not borne out by the long-tail of variations in strike-price, leading to the claim that a `volatility smile' distribution is a more faithful model in practice \citep{orrell2023keep}.

-Quantum walks have been proposed as an alternative that takes into account key factors including varying subjective beliefs about the future, and the transactions between different traders \cite[Ch 7]{orrell2020quantumeconomics}.
-Quantum random walks were introduced in the 1990s \citep{aharonov1993quantumwalks} and have become a rich and established area of quantum modeling \citep{venegas2012quantumwalks}.
+Quantum random walks were introduced in the 1990s \citep{aharonov1993quantumwalks} as a counterpart for classical random walks, and have become a rich and established area of quantum modeling \citep{venegas2012quantumwalks}.
+In economics, quantum walks have been proposed as an alternative that takes into account key factors including varying beliefs or opinions about the future, and the transactions between different traders \cite[Ch 7]{orrell2020quantumeconomics}.
 Another anticipated benefit of these quantum walk models is that they will work natively on quantum computers, when large fault-tolerant quantum hardware is available \citep{orrell2021quantumwalk}.
 Quantum walks are thus expected to be a powerful component in pricing models: for example, they may be used to model the input distributions on which the Monte Carlo methods proposed by \cite{stamatopoulos2020option} depend.

 Often the term `quantum walk' is preferred to the term `quantum random walk', not only for brevity, but because the internal state of a quantum walk is typically an entirely deterministic superposition of different states.
 For example, a walk that starts in position 0 with a 50-50 chance of going in either direction will, after one step, be in a superposition of the states representing positions $-1$ and $+1$, with equal amplitudes in the superposition.
-It is only the measurement outcome that is probabilistic, when one of these distinct possibilities is randomly selected.
+The quantum state vector representing this superposition can be predicted exactly: it is only the measurement outcome that is probabilistic, when one of these distinct possibilities is randomly selected.

 In the most standard presentation, a quantum walk consists of a {\it quantum walker} and {\it quantum coin}.
 At each turn, the coin is tossed, and the walker's position moves depending on the coin's resulting state.
 A canonical example is an unrestricted discrete walk, where the positions correspond to integers, and each move is a single step, represented by incrementing the position integer by $\pm 1$.